nairda2612/ChipsAhoy/README.md

 -paired: Write 0 for single-end sequenced samples and 1 for paired-end sequenced samples.

-When a parameters file is passed to the pipeline chipsahoy, firstly, the pipeline stores the lines of the parameters file in different variables, and prints out on the screen every the variable for each parameter.
+When a parameters file is passed to the pipeline chipsahoy, firstly, the pipeline stores the lines of the parameters file in different variables, and prints out on the screen every variable for each parameter.

-To read de chip and control samples, as their number is changeable, two identical while loops are used.
+To read the chip and control samples, as their number is changeable, two identical while loops are used.
 These loops create an array, CHIP or CONTROL, in which the routes for every sample are stored.
-To break every line read in its different elements (replicas, separated by a space), the array is passed to string, broken, and then every element is stored, separately, in a new array of the same name, CHIP or CONTROL.
+To break every line read in its different elements -replicas, separated by a space-, the array is passed to string, broken, and then every element is stored, separately, in a new array of the same name, CHIP or CONTROL.
 The lengths of the arrays and string created in every step are printed out on the screen.
 Thanks to these loops, chipsahoy can process, at once, more than one chip and control samples, each one with more than one replica.

 ### b.
 Workspace generation